intel/inference-model-manager/docs/deployment.md

 It should be deployed using created helm chart [ing-subchart](../helm-deployment/ing-subchart) or existing nginx controller should be adjusted to include the required changes in nginx template.

-There should be also accessible Minio service.
-The person deploying the platform need to know Minio endpoint URL, access key id and access secret.
+CRD controller must have access to Minio service.
+Its deployment requires Minio's endpoint URL, access key id and secret key.

-CRD controller will be creating ingress records for defined inference endpoints relying on the TLS endpoint certificates stored in the Kubernetes secret “tls-secret”.
+CRD controller also creates ingress records for defined inference endpoints relying on the TLS endpoint certificates stored in the Kubernetes secret `tls-secret`.

-The certificate needs to be valid for a common name with a wildcard matching all gRPC endpoints DNS names like *.<grpc_dns_domain>.
+The certificate has to be valid for any URL in gRPC DNS domain (matching `*.<grpc_dns_domain>`), effectively securing communication with endpoints accessed through URLs in particular domain.

 Alternatively, there could be used just a single DNS domain name and certificate for all the platform endpoints but that would require adjustments in the grpc client code to include in the requests headers also the option